Back to Agenda

 This forum will discuss Good Clinical Practice (GCP) inspection methods, collaboration and training among regulators and their inspectors as they respond to the evolving clinical trial regulatory landscape such as the implementation of ICH E6 R3 and novel trial methodologies

-Learning Objective : Examine the reasons why regulators may inspect clinical trials in different ways; Compare the various inspection approaches used by different regulators; Explain how regulators are harmonizing inspection approaches and collaborating to share information, resources, and training; Analyze how regulators are preparing to implement ICH E6 R3 and its implications for inspections and inspector training.
+Learning Objective : Describe the reasons why regulators may inspect clinical trials in different ways; Compare the various inspection approaches used by different regulators; Explain how regulators are harmonizing inspection approaches and collaborating to share information, resources, and training; Analyze how regulators are preparing to implement ICH E6 R3 and its implications for inspections and inspector training.

 Speaker(s)